Petri Ylönen

-Petri Ylönen (born October 2, 1962 in Helsinki, Finland) is a Finnish born French former professional ice hockey goaltender who played in the French national ice hockey team.
+Petri Ylönen (born October 2, 1962) is a Finnish born French former professional ice hockey goaltender who played in the French national ice hockey team.

 Playing career

 Early career

 Petri Ylönen started his career in Finnish First Division team TuTo, which is based in Turku.
 Ylönen was raised by Karhu-Kissat.

 Career in France

 Ylönen moved to HC Briançon in 1987 and spent two seasons, playing for the team.
 After Briançon, Ylönen moved to Rouen HE, where he won five Ligue Magnus-championships.
 He received 5 times the Jean Ferrand Trophy as best goaltender in the league.

 Move to Germany and retirement

 Ylönen played his last two seasons in Germany, where he played for Augsburger Panther.